rbontekoe/BAWJ/docs/src/chapter3.md

 Output
 - Email with attached invoice as PDF
-- Journal record unpaid invoices for General Ledger.
+- Journal statement unpaid invoices for General Ledger.
-- Journal records paid invoices for General Ledger.
+- Journal JournalStatement paid invoices for General Ledger.
 - Report of unpaid invoices.
 - Invoice as PDF.

-### Summarized
+### Summary

 We send the invoice to the customer by email.
 We store a copy of the invoice locally.
-We sent the journalized copy to General Ledger.
+We sent the journal record copy to General Ledger.
 We need for testing:

 - Dummy Order file module.
 - Dummy Training Delivery module.